snapsinazfs/snapsinazfs/README.md

  I intend to organize the project differently than sanoid/syncoid/findoid, partially thanks to the benefit of hindsight, but also in an attempt to make it easier to maintain, modify, and extend.

  Most significantly, I intend to separate the code into one or more common library projects, to help avoid code duplication and aid in organization.
-Currently, Sanoid.Common contains most of the core functionality, including configuration and the zfs command runner.
-Sanoid.Interop contains code such as native platform calls, Concurrency management, and other Interop layer code.
+Currently, Sanoid.Common contains mostly configuration, at this time.
+Sanoid.Interop contains code such as native platform calls, Concurrency management, and other Interop layer code, as well as types necessary for calling the zfs utility.

  Sanoid.net, Syncoid.net, and Findoid.net will, themselves, remain individual applications that can be invoked with the same or very similar commands and arguments as their PERL ancestors, plus anything new Sanoid.net provides.